Imad Zatara

-Imad Zatara (Arabic: عماد زعترة; born on 1 October 1984) is a Palestinian former professional footballer who played as a forward.
+Imad Zatara (Arabic: عماد زعترة; born on 1 October 1984) is a former professional footballer who played as a forward.
+Born in Sweden, he represented Palestine internationally.

 Club career

 Early career

-Zatara began his career in FC Inter Orhoy, a club famous for bringing players like Gabriel Özkan and Henok Goitom.
+Zatara began his career in FC Inter Orhoy.

 Vasalund and Essinge IF

 Zatara spent his first six seasons on senior level at Stockholm based Essinge IK (who was merged with Vasalunds IF in 2003 creating Vasalund/Essinge IF making his debut only 17 years old.
 It did not take long for Zatara to evolve into one of the most important players of the team and one of the most coveted players of Swedish third level.

 IF Brommapojkarna

 In 2007 Zatara finally took the final step making his debut on the highest level of Swedish football when moving to another Stockholm based club, IF Brommapojkarna who were about to play their first season ever in Allsvenskan.
 Unfortunately the team struggled in the bottom of the table and at the end of the season the team got relegated to Superettan.
 Imad did not get many chances in the starting eleven and often had to sit on the bench.